 The Blackmagic Cintel Film Scanner creates digital files from 16mm, Super 16 and 35mm negatives and prints.
-The film scanner captures in a high resolution RAW format for digital mastering and archiving.
+The Cintel film scanner captures in a high resolution proprietary RAW format (12-bit) for digital mastering and archiving.
 The film scanner can also capture audio in real time and Keykode information to allow filmmakers the ability to match frames and later cut their negatives.

 Scanning takes place 7 days a week, but is contingent on technician schedules and availability.
 Priority for film scanning is given to School of Film/Video.
 Reservations are based on a 1-hour minimum and a 3-hour maximum, per person, per day.